-It includes clearing the land with the end project in mind and sometimes preserving individual trees or taking into account certain geological elements that will be a part of the project throughout.
+It includes clearing the land with the end project in mind.
+It may involve preserving individual trees or taking into account certain geological elements that will be a part of the project throughout.

-Removing trees and other landscape material already in place are included, as well as adding in more material to ensure the work site has proper support for the build.
+It includes removing trees and other landscape material already in place, as well as adding in more material to ensure the work site has proper support for the build.
 Stability is of utmost concern for the project.